robj411/p2_drivers/code/costing/README.md

 </div>

 Min.
 1st Qu.
 Median Mean 3rd Qu.
 Max.
-1.17 1.27 1.38 1.39 1.52 1.66
+1.17 1.27 1.39 1.40 1.52 1.66

 ## 2.3 SSV capacity reservation

 **This matches the spreadsheet results.**

-The cost per dose reservation per year is 0.53 USD, denoted $A_2$.
-Reservation sizes, in billions, depend on scenarios, including the
-$A_3=0.5$ billion doses reserved for HIC, as follows:
+The cost per dose reservation per year is $A_2 = 0.53$ USD.
+Reservation sizes, in billions, depend on scenarios, including the $A_3 = 0.5$ billion doses reserved for HIC, as follows:

 $$\begin{equation}
 M_{R,s} = \left\\{\begin{array}{lr}A_3 & s\in\\{0, 1, 6, 9, 12\\} \\\\